webtoknow/fx-trading-app/Week_08/Theory/README.md

 There are many benefits to microservices.
 Because of their isolation and strict requirement to communicate through well-defined interfaces, microservices prevent quick and dirty solutions often found in monoliths.
 These hacks inside of a monolith result in a loss of cohesion and an increase in coupling --  two primary causes of complexity.

 Complexity comes from low cohesion and high coupling.
-Microservices provides the structure to keep that at bay.
+Microservices provide the structure to keep that at bay.

+ degree to which the elements inside a module belong together degree of interdependence between software modules

+ Which is which?

 #References